Giuliani associates charged with illegally funnelling cash to pro-Trump group

 Jay Sekulow, a lawyer for the president, told Reuters that “neither the president nor the campaign was aware of their scheme,” referring to the defendants.

-Both men were expected to figure in the House impeachment drive and had been asked to produce documents and give testimony.
+Parnas and Fruman were both expected to figure in the House impeachment drive and had been asked to produce documents and give testimony.
 Parnas had been scheduled to take part in a deposition with House lawmakers on Thursday, with Fruman scheduled on Friday.
 Dowd had called the lawmakers’ demands “unreasonable.”
 House Democrats on Thursday issued subpoenas for the men to hand over the documents and testify at a later date.

 Giuliani told Reuters last week he had provided information to both Trump and the State Department about Yovanovitch, who he suggested was biased against Trump.
 Yovanovitch is scheduled to give testimony in the House impeachment inquiry on Friday.